-Bohac currently has a career-record of 142-78 and became the fastest coach in school history to reach 100 wins with an 82-79 win over eventual Heartland Conference Champion Arkansas-Fort Smith, Dec.
+Bohac comes into the 2019-20 season with a career-record of 229-115.
+He is also the fastest coach in school history to reach 100 wins with an 82-79 win over eventual Heartland Conference Champion Arkansas-Fort Smith, Dec.
 7, 2012.

 Before the 2013-14 season Bohac led the Storm to three straight appearances at the Buffalo Funds NAIA Men’s Basketball National Championships.
 Bohac, who became the second coach in program history to reach three straight national tournaments, led the Crimson Storm to the quarterfinals of the 2010 NAIA National Championship and to a 28-7 overall record and a 20-2 record in conference.
 He also coached his first NAIA All-American in Xavier Alexander that season.
 In 2013-14 Bohac led the team to an 18-13 record overall and a 12-8 conference record in just the second year in NCAA Division II.
 He also took the team to the NCCAA semifinals.

 In the 2011-12 season, Bohac led SNU to a 22-11 overall record and a 14-8 record in the Sooner Athletic Conference as the top four teams in the SAC were all ranked in the NAIA Top 25.